-The magnetospheres of the Saturn (Dougherty et al. 2009) and Jupiter (Bagenal et al. 2004) have been explored both through remote observations and with in-situ spacecraft observations (e.g. Clarke et al. 2009; Crary et al. 2005; Hess et al. 2012; Connerney et al. 2017).
-Though the dynamics of the outer planets' magnetospheres are rotationally-dominated, they are strongly modulated by the solar wind, such that, like at Earth, understanding the dynamics of these magnetospheric systems requires simultaneous knowledge of the local solar wind conditions (Delamere & Bagenal 2010; Kennel & Coroniti 1975; Nichols et al. 2006; Brice & Ioannidis 1970; Badman & Cowley 2007; Nichols et al. 2017; Masters 2015).
-In the absence of such available observations, this must instead be provided by solar wind models.
+The magnetospheres of Saturn (Dougherty, Esposito & Krimigis 2009) and Jupiter (Bagenal et al. 2004) have been explored both through remote observations and with in situ spacecraft observations (e.g. Crary et al. 2005; Clarke et al. 2009; Hess, Echer & Zarka 2012; Connerney et al. 2017).
+Though the dynamics of the outer planets' magnetospheres are rotationally dominated, they are strongly modulated by the solar wind, so, like at the Earth, understanding the dynamics of these magnetospheric systems requires simultaneous knowledge of the local solar-wind conditions (Brice & Ioannidis 1970; Kennel & Coroniti 1975; Nichols, Cowley & McComas 2006; Badman & Cowley 2007; Delamere & Bagenal 2010; Masters 2015; Nichols et al. 2017).
+In the absence of such available observations, this must instead be provided by solar-wind models.